xrdocs/ncs5500/_tutorials/ncs5500-routing-resource-with-2020-internet.md

 | 2028 | 836,530 | 390,757 | 416,890 | 71,883 | 217,820 | 182,811 | 94,257 | 56,317 |
 | 2029 | 878,530 | 432,757 | 420,968 | 75,961 | 250,688 | 215,679 | 100,257 | 62,317 |

-At the starting point we use:
+At the starting point we have:

 **Jericho with NL eTCAM**